GoogleCloudPlatform/cloudsql-jump-start-solution-for-genai/README.md

 # Deploy a production ready GenAI app in less than 30 minutes

-Here is a demo of how to build a basic chatbot API that:
+Here is a jump start solution of how to build a basic chatbot API that:

 - Leverages GKE or Cloud Run with Cloud SQL, VertexAI, and pgvector
 - Demonstrates connectivity to Cloud SQL using Private Service Connect in a VPC